Tips from a Dulles car service driver on getting through customs easy like pie. (Tip 1: Don’t bring pie.)

 I understand.
 Going through customs at Dulles sucks.
 I feel your pain, my little international grasshopper.
 As a Dulles car service driver, I’ve chauffeured many a disgruntled traveler around DC, and I’ve picked up a tip or two.

-So here are some tips to help you get through customs at Dulles like a hot knife through room-temperature butter.
+Here are some tips to help you get through customs at Dulles smoothly.
 (Or like a Dulles car service driver through DC traffic!)

 First of all, here are some things you should not try to bring back into our noble country (or customs at Dulles will confiscate them and slap your knuckles with a ruler):